simerplaha/SwayDB/README.md

 ## Status
 **Status: Beta**

+All core APIs for SwayDB are implemented.
+See the [API](http://www.swaydb.io/api/) documentation.

 Next few versions require file formats changes to improve data compression.

-Backward compatible will be supported for versions `1.*` and after.
-So please suggest features & improvements now while we are still in version `0.*`.
+Backward compatible will be supported for versions `1.*` and after So please suggest features & improvements now while we are still in version `0.*`.

-Code coverage is required.
+TODO Code coverage & CI.